zimski/blog/_posts/2018-04-10-gitlab_rails_ci.md

 # Conclusion

-`Gitlab` is an amazing project and provide a very nice spot where everything is well integrated to provide us an very good coding experience.
+`Gitlab` is an amazing project and provide a very nice spot where everything is well integrated to provide us a very good coding experience.

 I hope that the migration to `Google compute engine` will provide a better robustness to the project.